Dwarf galaxies in the MATLAS Survey: Hubble Space Telescope observations of nuclear star clusters: Structural and photometric properties

 \subsection{Color of the NSCs}

-In this section, we study the stellar populations of the NSCs by looking at their integrated $(F606W-F814W)_0$ color as well as the variation of the color with radius, i.e., their color profile.
+In this section we study the stellar populations of the NSCs by looking at their integrated $(F606W-F814W)_0$ color as well as the variation of the color with radius, i.e., their color profile.
 The modeled NSCs show a range of color indices from 0.54 to 1.23 with a mean $(F606W-F814W)_0=0.78\pm0.14$ mag, similar to the observed colors of GCs in the MATLAS UDGs \citep{Mueller2021,Marleau2024}.
 No trends are observed between the color of the NSCs and its absolute magnitude, the galaxy color, or the galaxy stellar mass.

 We defined the color profiles of the NSCs as the difference between the light profiles in the F606W and F814W images that we produced making use of \textsc{autoprof} \citep{Stone2021b} fixing the same center and ellipses in both bands.
-We selected only the 15 marginally resolved NSCs with R$_{\rm e,\rm NSC}$>1\,pix to ensure having multiple pixels.
-We display the color profiles within 3R$_{\rm e,\rm NSC}$ ordered by increasing M$_{\ast}^{\rm NSC}$ in Figure \ref{fig:expl_color}, and the individual profiles in Figure \ref{fig:color-profiles}, to investigate a possible change of the profile with the NSC mass.
-We observe that a large majority of the low-mass NSCs, with M$_{\ast}^{\rm NSC}\lesssim10^{6.5}$ M$_{\odot}$, tend to have an almost constant profile, while the massive ones show a change of color, with a red outer area and an inner region that gets bluer towards the photocenter.
+We selected only the 15 marginally resolved NSCs with R$_{\rm e,\rm NSC}$>1\,pix to ensure there were multiple pixels.
+We display the color profiles within 3R$_{\rm e,\rm NSC}$ ordered by increasing M$_{\ast}^{\rm NSC}$ in Fig. \ref{fig:expl_color}, and the individual profiles in Fig. \ref{fig:color-profiles}, to investigate a possible change in the profile with the NSC mass.
+We observe that a large majority of the low-mass NSCs, with M$_{\ast}^{\rm NSC}\lesssim10^{6.5}$ M$_{\odot}$, tend to have an almost constant profile, while the massive ones show a change in color: a red outer area and an inner region that gets bluer toward the photocenter.
 We note that both types of profile can be found at M$_{\ast}^{\rm NSC}$ from $10^{6}$ to $10^7$ M$_{\odot}$.

-The absence of color gradient in the center of the low-mass NSCs means there is an homogeneous stellar population, arguing in favor of GC merging.
-On the contrary, the change of color can be explained by a change of stellar population.
-In the high-mass-end of NSCs in dwarf galaxies, a combination of formation scenario has been reported \citep{Fahrion2021,Fahrion2022b,Fahrion2022}.
-Such composite scenario matches our observations, starting with GC infall producing the outer region red color, and followed by in-situ star formation causing a younger, bluer, stellar population at the center.
+The absence of a color gradient in the center of the low-mass NSCs means there is a homogeneous stellar population, arguing in favor of GC merging.
+On the contrary, the change in color can be explained by a change in stellar population.
+At the high-mass end of NSCs in dwarf galaxies, a combination of formation scenarios has been reported \citep{Fahrion2021,Fahrion2022b,Fahrion2022}.
+This composite scenario matches our observations, starting with GC infall producing the outer region red color, followed by in situ star formation causing a younger bluer stellar population at the center.
 Given the low spatial resolution of the NSCs, the observed trend needs to be confirmed by observing more NSCs, especially in nearby galaxies.